oddlama/vane/README.md

 These plugins follow a **strict no-nonsense** rule:
 - [x] If you dislike any feature, you can disable it individually.
-- [x] Features must be lore friendly, properly integrated and unobstrusive
+- [x] Features must be lore friendly, properly integrated and unobtrusive
 - [x] Additions should actually be useful
 - [x] Augments the classic vanilla experience, and doesn't try to replace it.